What is asset tokenization — precisely?

 Cryptocurrency

 Native digital assets (Bitcoin, Ethereum) with no underlying real-world collateral.
-Not this.
+No issuer, no enforceable claim.

 Utility tokens